mirix/approaches-to-diarisation/README.md

 7. Clustering of the UMAP embeddings with [HDBSCAN](https://github.com/scikit-learn-contrib/hdbscan).

 8. Reclustering.
-Short sentences are sometimes misattributed so we reassig them to the nearest cluster of long sentences.
+Short sentences are sometimes misattributed so we reassign them to the nearest cluster of long sentences.
 This works surprisingly well (better than HDBSCAN's approximate_predict).

 9. Saves diarised SRT files along with interactive 3D HTML plots procuded with [plotly](https://github.com/plotly/plotly.py).
 Note that even though we are using only 3 dimensions for plotting, more (50 or as many as possible) are employed for the actual clustering.